Dialogues with Brazil.

 The task develops with a key question: What makes a project bankable?

 Accessing finance involves understanding risks, prioritising actions, and measuring outcomes.

 ○ Promoting human and social development that is equitable and community-based.

 ○ Driving the development and increase in production and productivity of efficient infrastructure.

 ○ Promoting the development of green economies that are resilient to climate change.

 ○ Promoting and strengthening the development strategies of the country.

-○ Strengthening public management capacity to improve its efficiency.
+○ Strengthening public management capacity to improve efficiency.

 ○ Driving physical, logistical, energy-based, and financial integration.

-○ Promoting the participation of the private sector.
+○ Integrating the participation of the private sector.